-Iron Mine: 100 silver pieces/season Copper Mine: 250 silver pieces/season Silver Mine: 500 silver pieces/season Gold Mine: 750 silver pieces/season identically to upgrading a Structure and you may not build or upgrade any other Structure at the time you are restoring a ruin.
-Once a ruin has been fully restored, it functions as a normal structure of the type indicated with all benefits and costs as described above.
+Iron Mine: 100 silver pieces/season Copper Mine: 250 silver pieces/season Silver Mine: 500 silver pieces/season Gold Mine: 750 silver pieces/season

 Ruins are ancient Structures that have begun to deteriorate but can be restored with funds and construction.
 Ruins that have not been restored do not provide any protection during invasions, but they also do not cost any upkeep.
-Restoration of ruins is treated
+Restoration of ruins is treated identically to upgrading a Structure and you may not build or upgrade any other Structure at the time you are restoring a ruin.